themouette/rantanplan/README.markdown

 - Attach this archive to GitHub release page

 The expected interface is `./bin/release {patch|minor|major}`

-### Fix Inconsistently Failing Test

-Due to the fact that I do not freeze the clock during tests (Jest does not provide this kind of utility), one test are failing from time to time.

-Using something similar to [Sinon.JS Fake Timers](http://sinonjs.org/releases/v1.17.7/fake-timers/) should do the trick.

 ### Use A d3.js Charting Library